-Securing spectrum at major events is a crucial part of the national spectrum regulator’s role.
-Major sporting events such as the Olympics and F1 world Championship can mean big money for governing bodies and the hosting countries.
-The UEFA Euro 2016 tournament in France for example, generated over €1 billion in TV rights revenue as well as delivering a €1.2 billion boost to the French economy.
+Securing the RF spectrum at major events is a crucial part of the national spectrum regulator’s role.
+Major sporting events such as the Olympics and F1 world Championship can mean big money for governing bodies and hosting countries.
+The UEFA Euro 2016 tournament in France, for example, generated over €1 billion in TV rights revenue as well as delivering a €1.2 billion boost to the French economy.

 RFeye Node deployed in outdoor kit